Kylin-Network/kylin-ocw-module/README.md

 # Kylin OCW Modules

-Kylin OCW repo contains the pallets for PoC.
+Kylin OCW Repo contains the pallets for PoC.

 **CAUTION!
 PLEASE DONOT USE THIS REPO DIRECTLY**